Securing testimonials is more important than ever in today's over-communicated, stressed-out society.

 Many business owners and salespeople focus so much energy on prospecting, presenting, overcoming objections, and closing that they don't have any energy left to focus on where the money is: PERSUADING!

 (It reminds me of the accountant who is covered up with accounting ledgers and spreadsheets and scratch paper and dull pencils with worn-out erasers.
-When I ask him why he does all the math with pencil and paper he says "I'm too busy to run to the store to buy a calculator!")
+When I ask him why he does all the math with pencil and paper, he says, "I'm too busy adding these here numbers to run to the store to buy a calculator!")

 In my sales training and professional development program," I delve into the leverage of testimonials and their power to persuade.